-Our next Master Gardener training class will begin in the Spring of 2018.
+The next Master Gardener training class accepting applications will begin in the Spring of 2020.

 Master Gardener Volunteers complete a 2 year approximately 45-hour basic horticulture training course to build a common foundation in soil science, composting, botany, insect biology, plant diseases, Integrated Pest Management (IPM), wildlife management as well as best practices in cultivating vegetables, herbs, houseplants, trees and shrubs.

 Training often expands beyond horticulture content to included skill development in communication, community leadership, peer education and working with specific audiences such as children and youth or older adults.

 Attendance at all Master Gardener Volunteer Training Class sessions is a requirement for completion of the Master Gardener Volunteer Course.
 Two emergency/medical absences are allowed, but the MG Coordinator must be informed in advance of absence.
 There is a fee for the training classes, currently it is $225 for an Onondaga County resident.

 If you would like to reach beyond your garden gate to help individuals, families and communities in your area achieve gardening success that leads to a healthier life and environmental stewardship, please complete the application (link below) or contact CCE Onondaga 315-424-9485 ex.236.
-Applications for the training session beginning in the Spring of 2018 must be received by December 31, 2017.
+Applications for the training session beginning in the Spring of 2018 are not longer being accepted.

 Return applications to Karen Bishop: firstname.lastname@example.org